 - within the European Union pursuant to the European passporting regulation; - in other countries where the Company has obtained local licenses to write reinsurance business or where operating in reinsurance is not subject to license.

-The Company's bylaws and the internal regulations of SGL SE's Board of Directors set forth the fundamental rules of its governance inter alia the structure, composition and organization of the SGL SE Board of Directors as well as the duties and responsibilities of the directors.
+The Company's bylaws and the internal regulations of SGL SE's Board of Directors set forth the fundamental rules of its governance.

 Board of Directors